 With the Enhanced Bus Service Alternative, there would be no improvements to S.R.
-210 in Little Cottonwood Canyon.
-However, if a trailhead parking alternative that includes improving parking or an avalanche mitigation alternative (both of which include snow sheds) is selected, some ecosystem resources would be lost.
+210 in Little Cottonwood Canyon but bus stops would be placed at Snowbird Entry 1 and along S.R.
+210 in the Town of Alta.
+If a trailhead parking alternative that includes improving parking or an avalanche mitigation alternative (both of which include snow sheds) is selected, some ecosystem resources would be lost.

+The proposed bus stops would mostly be on developed land and would result in about 1 acre of forest/woodland habitat loss.
 The trailhead parking alternatives would remove about 3.25 acres of forest/woodland and shrubland habitat, and the avalanche mitigation alternatives would remove about 6 acres of forest/woodland and shrubland habitat.
 The trailhead parking alternatives that improve parking would remove about 0.6 acre of Riparian Habitat Conservation Areas (RHCAs), and the avalanche mitigation alternatives would remove about 0.23 acre of RHCAs.
 All of this habitat would be lost along the existing S.R.
 210 or at existing trailheads that have already experienced some human disturbance.
 Overall, the loss of forest/woodland, shrubland, and RHCAs would be less than 1% of the total existing habitat and RHCAs in the ecosystem resources impact analysis area.